-A comprehensive analysis to linkage between 6G and the United Nations Sustainable Development Goals (UN SDGs) from technological, business and regulation perspectives has been provided in [24], [25].
-A very good overview on how European Space Agency (ESA) programs support SDGs is given in [26].
-For instance, satellite communication technologies provide e-learning in Congo, tools for telemedicine and transmission of key medical data to and from remote locations, and means to gather and share data on arctic sea and climate conditions.
-Thus, it supports multitude of SDGs including good health and wellbeing, climate action, quality education, sustainable cities and communities, reduced inequalities, and life on land by helping to protect terrestrial ecosystems.
+SDGs) from technological, business and regulation perspectives has been provided in [24] [25].
+A very good overview of how European Space Agency (ESA) programs support SDGs is given in [26].
+For instance, satellite communication technologies provide e-learning in the Congo, tools for telemedicine and transmission of key medical data to and from remote locations, and means to gather and share data on arctic sea and climate conditions.
+Thus, it supports a multitude of SDGs including good health and wellbeing, climate action, quality education, sustainable cities and communities, reduced inequalities, and life on land by helping to protect terrestrial ecosystems.

-Therefore, modern communication networks will be purposefully designed to be socially, economically and environmentally sustainable, and they will provide means to support equality globally.
-The main sustainability aspects, visualized in Figure 1, are: Social drivers: The system should support reaching societal SDG goals and do that with a human-centric approach.
-This means supporting good life, equality of service and access around different regions worldwide including developing countries in order to tackle digital divide.
+Therefore, modern communication networks will be purposefully designed to be socially, economically, and environmentally sustainable, and they will provide the means to support equality globally.
+The main sustainability aspects, visualized in Figure 1, are:

+Social drivers: The system should support reaching societal SDG goals and do that with a human-centric approach.
+This means supporting good life, equality of service, and access around different regions worldwide including developing countries in order to tackle the digital divide.